kadirilkimen/gCodePolarizerJS/README.md

 # gCodePolarizerJS
-Cartesian g-code coordinates to the Polar Bear compatible coordinates
+A library for converting Cartesian g-code coordinates to Polar Bear compatible coordinates